The Talent Management Process: A Definitive Guide for 2026

 • Conducting any necessary prescreening assessments

+You can opt to do these recruiting steps yourself, work with a staffing agency, or bring in a recruiting coordinator.
 You can also explore other alternative staffing solutions, which can be a great way to improve and streamline your recruiting process—including working with independent talent or starting an internship program.

 2. The hiring process

+Once you’ve selected the final candidate, move on to hiring and onboarding.
 The hiring process involves several steps, including:

 • Extending an offer to the candidate